dmml-heriot-watt/group-coursework-dmml_cw/README.md

 ## Initial Project Proposal

 > [!NOTE]
-> Write up your project plan here.

-### Research objectives

-> [!NOTE]
-> What are the questions you are trying to answer?
-What are the goals of your project?

->
-Wine Dataset
+>Wine Dataset
-1 - Decision tree to find which wine has best quality .
+1. Decision tree to find which wine has best quality .
-2 - Clustering based on quality or chemical properties like alcohol, sugar,  acid content etc .
+2. Clustering based on quality or chemical properties like alcohol, sugar,  acid content etc .

-Fruit Dataset
+>Fruit Dataset
 1. For Neural Networks and CNN
 2. Classification or Regression
 3. Performance Assessment: to measure accuracy, precision, recall, F score etc.
 4. Generalization: to make accurate prediction for new data
 5. Optimization: to achieve the best possible performance by adjusting parameters
+### Research objectives

+> [!NOTE]
+> What are the questions you are trying to answer?
+What are the goals of your project?

 ### Milestones